ibcl-anon/ibcl/README.md

 # IBCL Code

+## Update 08/02/2023

+1. Fixed module import errors by modifying the directory structure.

+2. Fixed argument errors in `general_model` in `fgcs_update.py`.

+3. Fixed type error of input arguments to `zero_shot_model_locate.py`.

+4. Modified the instructions below accordingly.

+## Instructions of running our code

 ### 0. Prerequisites

 To run the project, please install Python >= 3.8 and the packages in the requirements.txt file by running